• Skip to main content

 However when it comes to 4-pin LEDs, the 2-pin types stand no where near it.
 Include just 50 of them in a group, and you are well producing lights that may be more dazzling than conventional car headlight intensities.

-Here we discuss how to implement 4-pin LEDs in automobiles for making their headlights more power efficient and more powerful.
+Here I have explained how to implement 4-pin LEDs in automobiles for making their headlights more power efficient and more powerful.

 In fact the application may not be restricted to just car headlights, you might want to use them for other applications also, like as a LED tube light in your home, that can result in a lot of saving in your electrical utility bills.